Introduction

 increased sales then static growth can be disastrous as we have seen

-with some recent book chain collapses.
+with some book chain collapses.
 Digital book sales are expected

 to grow dramatically but reading the fine print shows that while the